Frensham School

-Frensham School is an independent non-denominational comprehensive single-sex preschool, primary, and secondary day and boarding school for girls, located at Mittagong, in the Southern Highlands region of New South Wales, Australia.
+Frensham School is an independent, non-denominational comprehensive school comprising a co-educational preschool and primary Junior School, and a single-sex secondary day and boarding school for girls.
+It is located at Mittagong, in the Southern Highlands region of New South Wales, Australia.

-Established in 1913 by Winifred West, the school has a non-selective enrolment policy and currently caters for approximately 300 students from Years 7 to 12, including 222 boarders.
+Established in 1913 by Winifred West, the school has a non-selective enrolment policy and currently caters for approximately 350 students from Years 7 to 12, including 270 boarders.
 Students come to Frensham from Sydney, the Southern Highlands, regional New South Wales, interstate, and overseas.
-The school is governed by the Winifred West Schools Limited, along with Miss West's other two schools, Sturt School Craft Centre and Gib Gate Primary school.
+The school is governed by the Winifred West Schools Limited, along with Miss West's other two schools, Frensham Junior School (Gib Gate Campus)Primary school and Sturt Gallery and Studios Limited.

 Frensham is affiliated with the Boarding Schools' Association of the United Kingdom, the Association of Heads of Independent Schools of Australia (AHISA), the Australian Boarding Schools' Association (ABSA), the Alliance of Girls' Schools Australasia (AGSA), and is a founding member of the Association of Heads of Independent Girls' Schools (AHIGS).